|

 ports that are being traced.
 For applications using a large number

-DebugView is an application that lets you monitor debug output
+DebugView is an application which allows monitoring debug output

-on your local system, or any computer on the network that you can reach
+on a local PC, or any computer on the network that can be reached via

-via TCP/IP.
-DebugView is a free product from Sysinterrnals, which can
+TCP/IP.
+DebugView is a free product from Microsoft Sysinterrnals, which

 DebugView can be used to send the Trace Log data directly to a file